 Parties should negotiate before attending their Civil Simplified Case Conference (Civil Simplified CC) once the court notifies them of their Civil Simplified CC date.

-Each party should know more about the strengths and weaknesses of each other’s case through the upfront disclosure of relevant documents with their pleadings.
+Each party should know more about the strengths and weaknesses of each other’s case through the upfront production of relevant documents with their pleadings.

 If you are the party who filed the claim (the claimant), refer to File and serve pleadings (simplified civil process) to find out the pleadings you will have to file.